jonniek/mpv-waifu2x/README.md

 ##MPV waifu2x

 A mpv script to take screenshots and convert images with the waifu2x machinelearning upscale algorithm.
+Windows version is untested for another week or so at least, if you have issues open a ticket.
 Example below.

 ![alt text](https://i.imgur.com/A4rPNpm.jpg "preview image")
 ###Requirements
 -  [Waifu2x and all it's dependencies](https://github.com/nagadomi/waifu2x)
+-  The script uses the torch commands you can find in above link, test waifu2x out first with those
+-  This requires imagemagicks `convert` command when using jpg output, test that `convert image.png image.jpg` works
+-  The script uses standard output of `pwd` and `%d%`(untested) for creating absolute paths if nececcary

 ###How to use
 -  open menu with waifu2x keybind